Sélectionne les dates de voyage pour voir les prix

 Journée typique

 Each of our Vietnam volunteer programs mentioned will have different expectations and roles for their international volunteers.
 In general, you can expect to provide daily hands-on care, interaction and attention for those who need it most.
-We try our best to outline expected roles under the specific ‘Project Placement Placements’ above.
+We try our best to outline expected roles under the specific ‘Project Placement’ above.
 However, it must be noted that these roles can still vary.

 Whilst each project location is different, as a childcare volunteer in Vietnam you will typically volunteer for around 5 hours per day.
 Project hours each day will vary depending on the location.
 Typically, participants will volunteer abroad for 3 hours in the morning and 2 hours in the afternoon, although this can vary.